fbarroso24/comp20-fbarroso/captainslog/README.md

 	Example) Sun Mar 29, 2015 16:05:32 GMT-0400 (EDT) - Beam me up Scotty!

 	2. Messages are stored in local storage.
-Thus, if a user leaves the page and returns, their messages will will be preserved and redisplayed.
+Thus, if a user leaves the page and returns, their messages will be preserved and redisplayed.

 	3. In addition to using jQuery for this assignment, I also was able to experiment a bit with HTML5 audio elements.
 I leveraged the jQuery framework to dynamically